-Personal loans are commonly used for expenses like home improvements, medical bills, and weddings.
+Loans are commonly used for expenses like car purchases, home improvements, medical bills, and weddings.
 They can also be used to consolidate debt or pay off credit card bills at a lower interest rate.
-Loans with reasonable interest rates can provide a means to pay for something you may not be able to afford at the moment.
+Loans with reasonable interest rates can provide a means to purchase an item and pay for it over time.

 Figure out why you were denied